ASEQ-EHAQ

 Rohini Peris

-Rohini Peris is a nationally recognized leader and advocate for people living with Multiple Chemical Sensitivity (MCS).
-As President and CEO of the Environmental Health Association of Québec and the Environmental Health Association of Canada, she has spent nearly 30 years advancing awareness, policy reform, and support systems for individuals affected by Multiple Chemical Sensitivity.
+Rohini Peris is a nationally recognized leader and advocate for people living with multiple chemical sensitivity (MCS).
+As President and CEO of the Environmental Health Association of Québec and the Environmental Health Association of Canada, she has spent over three decades advancing awareness, policy reform, and support systems for individuals affected by MCS.

-A passionate and strategic changemaker, Rohini has led national collaborations to promote inclusion and accessibility for people with MCS.
-She brings lived experience to her leadership, combining empathy with evidence-based advocacy to influence lasting change.
-Her initiatives span education, policy, research, and community outreach, including the development of best practices for MCS accommodation.
+A strategic changemaker, Rohini leads national and international collaborations to advance inclusion, accessibility, and healthier built environments.
+She brings lived experience to her work, combining it with evidence-based advocacy to influence meaningful and lasting change across policy, research, and practice.

-Rohini is the driving force behind the federally funded Empowering Community and Removal of Barriers (ECRoB) project and the Accessible Indoor Air in the Built Environment research initiative.
-She has played a central role in designing the research and guiding its implementation, ensuring that it reflects the lived realities of those with MCS.
-Through ECRoB, she has coordinated and delivered over 100 workshops across Canada to Human Rights Commissions, law societies, healthcare institutions, and government agencies—advocating for accessibility, equity, and healthy environments.
+She is the driving force behind the federally funded Empowering Community and Removal of Barriers (ECRoB) project and the Accessible Indoor Air in the Built Environment research initiative.
+Through this work, she has led the design and implementation of national research and has delivered over 100 workshops across Canada to human rights commissions, law societies, healthcare institutions, and government bodies, advancing accessibility, equity, and safer environments.

-In March 2025, she represented Canada at the United Nations Committee on the Rights of Persons with Disabilities, successfully advocating for the inclusion of MCS in the UN’s Concluding Observations for Canada—a landmark step towards accessibility and inclusion of MCS in Canada, and a critical advancement in the global understanding of MCS as a human rights issue.
+In March 2025, she was part of the Canadian delegation before the United Nations Committee on the Rights of Persons with Disabilities, contributing to the inclusion of MCS in the UN’s Concluding Observations for Canada, a significant step in advancing recognition of MCS within a human rights framework.